Jiachen-T-Wang/kd-tree-cpp/README.md

-# KD Partition Algorithm
+# KD Tree Algorithm
-Implementation of KD Partition in C++
+Implementation of KD Tree in C++